rcouso/cdkpipeline/README.md

-# TEST Welcome to your CDK Python project!
+# Welcome to your CDK Python project!

 This is a blank project for Python development with CDK.